Frankby: Civic history

-Frankby was formerly a township in the West Kirby parish of the Wirral Hundred.
-It held civil parish status between 1866 and 1974.
+Frankby was formerly a township and chapelry in the West Kirby parish of the Wirral Hundred.
+From 1866 Frankby was a civil parish in its own right, on 1 April 1974 the parish was abolished.

 From 1866 Frankby was part of Wirral Rural Sanitary District, which was replaced in 1894 by Wirral Rural District.
 In 1933 the village transferred to Hoylake Urban District.

 On 1 April 1974, local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Frankby, transfer from the county of Cheshire to Merseyside.

 The population of the village was 90 in 1801, 138 in 1851, 248 in 1901 and 413 in 1951.

 Geography

 Frankby is in the north-western part of the Wirral Peninsula, approximately 3.5 km south-south-east of the Irish Sea at Meols, 3.5 km east of the Dee Estuary at West Kirby and 9 km west-south-west of the River Mersey at Seacombe.
 Frankby is situated to the north of Thurstaston Hill, with the centre of the village at an elevation of 31 m above sea level.

 Newton Brook joins with Greasby Brook to the north of the village.